-- 2.3.2.
-Associate Vice President for Faculty Advancement and Student Success, Dean of Global Campus, and their offices. - a) Faculty (six): The faculty of each college and SDSU Imperial Valley shall nominate two faculty members; six of the nominees shall be selected by the Provost in consultation with the President and in consultation with the Associate Vice President for Faculty Advancement and Student Success or the Dean of Global Campus and the Chair of the Senate.
+2.3.2.
+Dean of Global Campus, and their offices.

+- a) Faculty (six): The faculty of each college and SDSU Imperial Valley shall nominate two faculty members; six of the nominees shall be selected by the Provost in consultation with the President and in consultation with the Dean of Global Campus and the Chair of the Senate.
 To ensure sufficient time for election, the Provost shall give at least one month's notice of the deadline for submitting the names of those elected. - b) Administrators (two): one member of the San Diego State University Academic Deans' Council and one administrator with similar responsibilities from another university.
-Both shall be selected by the Provost in agreement with the administrator being reviewed and the Chair of the Senate. - c) Students (two): two undergraduates for review of the Associate Vice President for Faculty Advancement and Student Success one undergraduate and one graduate both with recent experience in Global Campus.
-Four nominees shall be chosen by the Associated Students; two shall be selected from the nominees by the Provost in agreement with the dean being reviewed and the Chair of the Senate. - d) Associate Vice President for Faculty Advancement and Student Success Staff member (one): An election among staff shall determine four nominees from which one shall be selected by the Provost in agreement with the Associate Vice President for Faculty Advancement and Student Success - e) Dean of Global Campus- Staff members (two): An election among staff shall determine four nominees (usually two represented and two non-represented) from which two (one represented and one non-represented) shall be selected by the Provost in agreement with the Dean of Global Campus and the Chair of the Senate. - 2.3.3.
-Vice President for Research and Innovation - a) Faculty (six): The faculty of each college and SDSU Imperial Valley shall nominate two faculty members; six of the nominees shall be selected by the Provost in consultation with the President and in consultation with the Vice President for Research and Innovation and the Chair of the Senate.
+Both shall be selected by the Provost in agreement with the administrator being reviewed and the Chair of the Senate. - c) Students (two): one undergraduate and one graduate both with recent experience in Global Campus.
+Four nominees shall be chosen by the Associated Students; two shall be selected from the nominees by the Provost in agreement with the administrator being reviewed and the Chair of the Senate. - d) Staff members (two): An election among staff shall determine four nominees (usually two represented and two non-represented) from which two (one represented and one non-represented) shall be selected by the Provost in agreement with the Dean of Global Campus and the Chair of the Senate.

+2.3.3.
+Dean of Graduate Studies

+- a) Faculty (six): The faculty of each college and SDSU Imperial Valley shall nominate two faculty members; six of the nominees shall be selected by the Provost in consultation with the President and in consultation with the Dean of Graduate Studies and the Chair of the Senate.
 Procedures for the nominations shall be determined by the faculty of each college.
 To ensure sufficient time for election, the Provost shall give as much notice as possible, but no less than one month's notice, of the deadline for submitting the names of those elected. - b) Administrators (two): one member of the San Diego State University Academic Deans' Council and one administrator with similar responsibilities from another university.
-They shall be selected by the Provost in consultation with the President, the Vice President for Research and Innovation, and the Chair of the Senate. - c) Students (two): one master's student and one doctoral student.
-Four nominees shall be chosen by the Associated Students; two of the nominees shall be selected by the Provost in consultation with the Vice President for Research and Innovation and the Chair of the Senate. - d) Staff member: An election among staff shall determine four nominees from whom one shall be selected by the President of the university in agreement with the Provost and the Chair of the Senate. - 2.3.4.
-Provost and the Academic Affairs Office - a) Faculty (eight): The faculty of the Colleges of Arts and Letters, Professional Studies and Fine Arts, and Sciences shall nominate and elect three nominees from each of these units; the faculty of the Colleges of Business Administration, Education, and Health and Human Services shall elect two nominees from each of these units; and the faculty of the College of Engineering, the Library, and SDSU Imperial Valley shall nominate and elect one nominee from each of these units.
-Eight of the nominees shall be chosen by the President of the university in agreement with the Provost and the Chair of the Senate.
-The faculty members shall be broadly representative.
-To ensure sufficient time for election, the Provost shall give at least one month's notice of the deadline for submitting the names of those elected.
+They shall be selected by the Provost in consultation with the President, the Dean of Graduate Studies, and the Chair of the Senate. - c) Students (two): one master's student and one doctoral student.
+Four nominees shall be chosen by the Associated Students; two of the nominees shall be selected by the Provost in consultation with the Dean of Graduate Studies and the Chair of the Senate. - d) Staff member: An election among staff shall determine four nominees from whom one shall be selected by the President of the university in agreement with the Provost and the Chair of the Senate.

-- b) Administrators (two): one member of the San Diego State University Academic Deans' Council and one provost or vice president for academic affairs from another university.
-Both shall be selected by the President of the university in agreement with the Provost and Chair of the Senate. - c) Students (two): Four nominees (usually one undergraduate and one graduate) shall be chosen by the Associated Students.
-Two shall be selected by the President of the university in agreement with the Provost and the Chair of the Senate. - d) Staff member: An election among staff shall determine four nominees from whom one shall be selected by the President of the university in agreement with the Provost and the Chair of the Senate.